userfront/userfront-core/README.md

 ## init (tenantId)

-Initializes the Userfront library with your project or tenant ID.
+Initializes the Userfront library with your account or tenant ID.

 ```js
 import Userfront from "@userfront/core";